 If the thought of distant bike travel is a bit daunting, even if organized and supported by someone else, then start local!
 There’s no better way to jump on the saddle than to, well, jump on the saddle.

 And start simple.
 Bike tours don’t have to be long and challenging.
 Ride from your house to a hotel 15 miles away, stay overnight, and return home the next day.
-You’re a bike tourist!
+Look at that!
+Now you’re a bike tourist!

 In fact, the best way to prepare for and learn more about this wonderful activity is to start local.
 You’ll quickly counter any perceived hurdles you might have, such as equipment, navigation, or ability.

 Other great places to start are a local charity or statewide ride, which gets you cycling in your own region with the comfort of other cyclists pedaling next to you.